2011 Copa Chile: Third round

 The third round marked the beginning of the competition for Primera División teams.
 This round comprised the winners of the second round and the 2011 Primera División teams.
 Each team played six games against three rivals.
 The best 8 teams advanced to the next round.

+This round was based on the format called Leandro Shara © System, whose creation and property corresponds to Leandro A. Shara, which is duly registered in his name in the Department of Intellectual Rights, in the Intellectual Property Registry of the Republic of Chile.
+Under this modality the development of the round was as follows: